matbadev/dabirva/README.md

 ### Binding item view models to a RecyclerView

-To bind item view models to a RecyclerView using Dabirva as an adapter, first declare a list of [ItemViewModel](dabirva/src/main/java/com/matbadev/dabirva/ItemViewModel.kt) in your screen's ViewModel using an observable type:
+To bind item view models to a RecyclerView using Dabirva as an adapter, first declare a list of [ItemViewModel](dabirva/src/main/java/com/matbadev/dabirva/ItemViewModel.kt) in your screen's view model using an observable type:

 ```kotlin
 // Using ObservableField